Moffein/RiskyFixes/README.md

 	- Affects Moon Escape and Void Fields.
 	- Moon Pillars and Void Signals already have this behavior enabled.
 - Fixed multiple Gold Shrines being able to spawn on the same stage.
+- Drone Vendor no longer nullrefs on destroy.
+- Fixed a nullref related to TrueKill.

 ## Item Fixes